401 Light AD Regiment (Composite): History

 The Regiment has participated in Operation Blackrose, Operation Rakshak I (Jammu and Kashmir), Operation Meghdoot, Operation Rakshak II (Punjab), Operation Dalunag, Operation Vijay and Operation Rakshak III.

-The regiment was awarded the General Officer Commanding in Chief’s (Northern Command) unit appreciation for its tenure in Siachen-Kargil sector between 1997-99.
+The regiment was awarded the General Officer Commanding in Chief's (Northern Command) unit appreciation for its tenure in Siachen-Kargil sector between 1997 and 1999.
 The regiment has won 3 Sena Medals, 2 COAS Commendation Cards and 46 GOC-in-C Commendation Cards.

+Naib Subedar Samuel Kantrang was awarded COAS Commendation Card in August 2025.